 Saying no and yes in German are probably the first few words anyone who wants to learn a new language will master.
 You can get by in any foreign language by knowing these powerful words.
 If you're looking for an easy answer, then the word you are looking for is "ja", the word "yes" in German.
 But sometimes, just the word yes in German is not enough to say what you need, or maybe it is too bland for you.
-So let's discover other words and phrases to say yes in German.
+So let's discover other words and phrases that you can use to say yes in the German language.

-Before we dive into it, let me quickly give you some points you need to know about the language, especially for those who are not familiar with the language.
+Before we dive into it, let me quickly give you some points you need to know about German language, especially for those who are not familiar with it.

 So here are multiple ways to say yes in German.

-To translate in German, you can go with "ich stimme ihnen zu"
+To translate this phrase in German, you can go with "ich stimme ihnen zu"

 "Auf jeden Fall" can be translated into "in any case" or "at any rate"